-Please note that being nominated for the Adelaide School of Nursing does not guarantee you an offer of a place.
+Please note that being nominated for the Adelaide School of Nursing does not guarantee an offer of a place.
 The Adelaide School of Nursing application form process is additional to the other requirements as outlined in this publication.

-Not being nominated for the Adelaide School of Nursing does not prejudice your opportunity of an offer of a place on other courses you have applied for.
+Not being nominated for the Adelaide School of Nursing does not prejudice the opportunity of an offer of a place on other nursing courses applied for.